Farmer-Eds-Shed/Farmer-Eds-Shed/README.md

 # About Me
-I am a farmer, software developer and electronic engineer. <br> In here you will find mostly agriculture related Projects, but also some related to managing my daughters epilepsy and home automation.
+I am a farmer, software developer and electronic engineer. <br> In here you will find mostly agriculture and automation related Projects, but also some related to managing my daughters epilepsy.

 ## Skills and Interests
 - **Programming Languages:** JavaScript, C++, HTML, CSS, PHP, Python